lactic acid

 This is a very simple recipe, but has a fantastic flavor.
 Any type of cabbage can be used.
 One firm cabbage 2-3 chilis 6 keffir lime leaves 2 Tablespoon coarse sea salt Method Cut cabbage into quarters, remove inner core and slice thinly.
 Alternatively grate or put through a food proce ...

 The most important concern with yogurt is to maintain a constant incubation temperature of about 110ºF (43ºC).
 This is the temperature that those friendly bacteria become the most active.
 There are several ways to do this depending on the season and where you live in the world.
-Simply use as ...
+Simply use a ...